 With experts projecting an annual loss of that could reach $500,000, this plan puts all of the burden on the citizens of Niagara Falls.
 Instead of working with Niagara Falls Redevelopment (NFR) to bring a state-of-the-art $1.48 billion data center that will provide an abundance of economic opportunities for the downtown area, the Mayor and his associates plan to spend taxpayer money on a questionable eminent domain case that will cost years and likely millions of dollars.

-And unlike the NFR proposal—which would donate the land to the city for a park for free, along with more than $250,000 annually for maintenance—Mayor Restaino has not included the cost of annual upkeep in his budget at all.
+And unlike the NFR proposal—which would donate the land to the city for free, along with $350,000 annually for maintenance for 10 years—Mayor Restaino has not included the cost of annual upkeep in his budget at all.

 As reported in the Niagara Gazette, the Niagara Global Tourism Institute—a group that originally was working with the city to come up with a viable plan for Downtown Niagara Falls— issued a report in September 2022 that “questions the city’s ongoing effort to secure taxable property owned by Niagara Falls Redevelopment for the purposes of building an arena and other components of Mayor Robert Restaino administration’s $150 million Centennial Park project.”